vladimirantigua/Capstone/README.md

 # Name

-##                               IT Inventory Management - "Count IT":
+##.
+IT Inventory Management - "Count IT"

 # Project Overview